-We grow plantains, cas, limes, guyaba, guyabana, pejivalle (a palm tree cluster fruit), coconut, yucca, malanga (a root vegetable), quequisque (another root vegetable), watercress and naranjillas.
-We have a hillside garden with cucumber, carrot, cabbage, lettuce, tomato, ayote, green onion, peppers, chayote, cilantro, and beets.
+We grow plantain, cas, lime, guyaba, guyabana, pejivalle (a palm tree cluster fruit), coconut, yucca, malanga (a root vegetable), quequisque (another root vegetable), and naranjillas.
+We have a hillside garden with cucumber, carrot, cabbage, lettuce, tomato, ayote, green onion, peppers, chayote, cilantro, and beet.
 Everything on the farm is organic.

 Our love of coffee brought us to Costa Rica in 2005.
 After moving here, our attention quickly turned to the plight of animals in need – the injured, the abused, the abandoned.
 Our farm has since become a haven for those animals.
 Many have healed and been adopted out.
 Others are still under care.
 Others yet have no intention of leaving.
 Caring for and safeguarding the animals is an important part of what we do every day.